iridiumcao/iridiumcao.github.io/python/exporting_and_importing_python_packages.md

-# Export and Import Python Packages
+# Exporting and Importing Python Packages

-To rebuild Python enironment, we need to copy the python package dependences.
+To rebuild a Python environment, we need to copy the Python package dependencies.
 Here's how.

 ## 1. Export Package List with `pip3 freeze`